prolike/prolike.io/_events/code-cafe_en.md

 lang: gb
 ---

 The event is sponsored by Prolike so it’s free to attend.
 Light breakfast, coffee during the day and lunch included.
-We might even go of for ar beer or two in the evening.
+We might even go for a beer or two in the evening.

 ### What are we going to code?